jefflessard/tm16xx-display/README.md

 You can refer to https://github.com/arthur-liberman/vfd-configurations/ to find your specific device OpenVFD configuration and use the corresponding values.

-1. Edit the `overlay.dts` according to your device
+1. Edit `display.dtso` according to your device
   * `display-client`
     * Option 1 : SPI device
       * `compatible = "spi-gpio"`